alipzsh/knowledge-base/answer these questions.md

 you should be able to know how the data is being transmitted and the differences between them (e.g. capcut; [react](react) REST API)

+you should know how the application is working, the architecture of the website,e.g. programming language, JS framework.  which then gives us more info of how the website is working, whether it has REST API or old school filenames e.g. `pixiv.net/upload.php`.

 - UI + back-end
 - simple web app + jQuery
 - single page web application + rest API / graphQL